LeshaTat/passdapp/README.md

 ### PassDApp Smart Contract

-Local states (i.e. user-specific states):
+Local states (i.e., user-specific states):
-* counter - number that is used to specify the current OTP
+* counter - index of the current OTP in the sequence,
-* secret - hash of the current OTP
+* secret - hash of the current OTP,
-* mark - identifier of transaction group that is currently being confirmed
+* mark - identifier of the transaction group currently being confirmed.

-We use the principle of OTPs generation and verification borrowed from Lamport's paper [[Password Authentication with Insecure Communication](http://lamport.azurewebsites.net/pubs/password.pdf)].
-It means that every OTP in a serie lies in a hash preimage of previous OTP (i.e. H(OTP_previous) = OTP_next).
+We use OTPs generation and verification principle borrowed from Lamport's paper [[Password Authentication with Insecure Communication](http://lamport.azurewebsites.net/pubs/password.pdf)].
+It means that every OTP in a sequence lies in a hash pre-image of the previous OTP (i.e. H(OTP_previous) = OTP_next).

-Types of call app transaction:
+Types of the PassDApp call transactions:

 * ["setup", new_secret, new_counter]